 Environmental Setting: The project site is a 1250-square-foot lease area within a parcel totaling 24.51-acres located in the western slope of the Sierra Nevada Mountains at an elevation of approximately 3115-feet above mean sea level.
 The topography of the subject property is characterized by a broad ridge graded, cut, and compacted as part of a former mill site.
 The project parcel straddles Carson Road, leaving the southern portion of the property mostly undeveloped.
 The northern portion of the property contains development associated with Sierra Pacific Industries.
-The project parcel.
+The proposed lease area for this telecommunications facility would sit entirely within the northern portion of the project parcel.
 The specific location of the lease area has been graded prior and leveled for use as an automobile parking area.
 This specific area of the site does not require grading or removal of vegetation including oak trees.
 According to the Geologic Map of Camino, USGS Quadrangle, El Dorado County, California, the predominant onsite soils are classified as Aiken loam.
-Per California Fish and Wildlife Occurrence Reports, there have been finds of species of special concern within a five-mile radius of the project area.
+Per California Fish and Wildlife Occurrence Reports, there have been finds of species of special concern within a five-mile radius of the project site.
+These finds have been limited, indicating potentially suitable habitat for these species within the project area.
 No oak trees are proposed for removal.
 The adjacent-neighboring parcels to the north, east, and west are zoned as Light Industrial (IL); to the north are zoned as Light Industrial (IL) and Planned Agriculture - 20-Acres (PA-20).
 These surrounding properties are primarily developed, but also include undeveloped parcels and agricultural uses.